As parents, we always want to make sure we’re feeding our little ones healthy, nutritious foods to help them grow and thrive.

 When it comes to the Little Spoon Vs. Yumi debate, it’s tough to designate one the clear winner over the other as they are both very similar.
 They both offer nutritious, organic, home-cooked baby foods, and meals that are delivered straight to your door.
 They both also give you the freedom to choose which plan works best for you, 1,2, or 3 meals per day.

 That said, if you are currently in the baby phase and are looking for pureed baby foods, I find that both companies are incredibly similar, so go with the one that resonates best with you.
 Their pricing also averages out to roughly the same when you factor in shipping costs, so no need to split pennies there.
+However, Yumi does offer a special discount if you order through this link, and apply code: FITMOMMA50 at checktout, you'll get 50% off your first month.

 Both companies are doing amazing things for families and children’s nutrition.
 In a fast-paced world where convenience tends to trump everything else, the easy thing to go is to grab the not-so-healthy options off the shelves and through drive-thrus.
 But Little Spoon and Yumi have revolutionized the way we get our baby food, making it easier and more convenient than ever., which is something every parent can celebrate.